gavmorrison/SLAPS/README.md

 # Serverless Local Administrator Password Solution (SLAPS)

-## New-LocalAdmin.ps1
+## Setup-SLAPSLocalAdmin.ps1
-Script that needs to be deployed (in SYSTEM context) to Windows 10 Clients.
+Script that needs to be deployed in SYSTEM context to Windows 10 Clients.

 ## Set-KeyVaultSecret.ps1
 Script for Azure Functions App v2